HeyPuter/puter/README.md

 npm start
 ```

-This will launch Puter in development mode at http://localhost:4000 (or the next available port).
+This will launch Puter at http://localhost:4000 (or the next available port).

 <br/>

 ## Deploy to Production

-Here's a detailed guide on how to run Puter in production: [docs/prod.md](docs/prod.md)
+Detailed guide on how to deploy Puter in production: [docs/prod.md](docs/prod.md)

 <br/>